mtx9/obsidian-calcite/README.md

 `:` after the note's name defines the property and tags filter section.

-`,` in the filter section or within the relation block is an abbreviation for && (logical and).
+`,` in the filter section or within the relation block is an abbreviation for `&&` (logical and).
-`!` is a logical negation.
-You can use some standard relational operators you know from C-like languages:
+You can use standard relational operators you know from C-like languages:

 | Operator | Description |
 | ---- | --- |